DataBiosphere/toil/docs/running/cloud/azure.rst

 Azure Job Store
 ---------------

-After :ref:`prepare_azure-ref` all you will need to do is specify the job store name prefix for Azure.
+After :ref:`prepareAzure` all you will need to do is specify the job store name prefix for Azure.

 For example to run the sort example with Azure job store you would run ::